markamartinezdev/mock_apple_store/README.md

-## Notes:
+## Notes when running locally:
-- run chrome with no cores. pulling form supplied endpoint gives cors errors if you dont do so.
+- run chrome with no cores. pulling form supplied endpoint gives cors errors if you don't do so.
-- to create a account, you need to put in at least threecharacters for password, email and user name.
+- to create a account, you need to put in at least three characters for password, email and user name.
 Any will do

 ###